MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 1. Now all writes are redirected to the RAM overlay, which is discarded when the reference device is rebooted.

-1. Try removing **Windows Media Player Legacy (App)** Optional feature, from an Administrative Command Prompt:
+1. Try removing **Windows Media Player Legacy (App)** Optional feature:

       ```cmd
       Dism /online /Disable-Feature /FeatureName:"WindowsMediaPlayer"
       ```

-1. You can see that the feature is removed but when you restart the device, the feature is back.
+1. You can see that the app is removed but when you restart the device, the app is back.

-1. Restart the reference device

-1. To disable the Unified Write Filter, at an Administrative Command prompt run the following command and then reboot the device.
+1. To disable the Unified Write Filter run the following command and then reboot the device.

    ```cmd
    uwfmgr filter disable
    ```

-1. At an Administrative Command prompt, confirm that UWF is disabled. **Filer state** should be **OFF**:
+1. Confirm that UWF is disabled. **Filer state** should be **OFF**:

    ```cmd
    uwfmgr.exe get-config